compute msd command

 compute 1 all msd compute 1 upper msd com yes average yes

-Define a computation that calculates the mean-squared displacement (MSD) of the group of atoms, including all effects due to atoms passing thru periodic boundaries.
+Define a computation that calculates the mean-squared displacement (MSD) of the group of atoms, including all effects due to atoms passing through periodic boundaries.
 For computation of the non-Gaussian parameter of mean-squared displacement, see the compute msd/nongauss command.

 A vector of four quantities is calculated by this compute.
 The first 3 elements of the vector are the squared dx,dy,dz displacements, summed and averaged over atoms in the group.
-The 4th element is the total squared displacement, i.e. (dx*dx + dy*dy + dz*dz), summed and averaged over atoms in the group.
+The fourth element is the total squared displacement, i.e. (dx*dx + dy*dy + dz*dz), summed and averaged over atoms in the group.